intervalia/component-build-tools/README.md

 If you have all of your components in the folder `./comps` then you would call `rollup.init({srcFolders:['./comps']})`.

-Every folder directly under `./comps` would get processed and the build tools and handed off to rollup.
+Every folder directly under `./comps` would get processed.
+Any subfolder that was found to match the requirements of a component will be handed off to rollup for further processing.

 ## Locale files

-Locale files are JSON files that contains locale specific translations of strings you use in your application.
-By default the files are all placed in the `locales` folder and are names `strings_??.json` where the `??` is the 2 letter locale such as `en`, `fr`, or `ja`.
+Locale files are JSON files that contain locale specific translations of strings you use in your application.
+By default the files are all placed in the `locales` folder and are named `strings_??.json` where the `??` is the 2 letter locale such as `en`, `fr`, or `ja`.

 The file `./locales/strings_en.json` will contain the English version of the strings.
 The file `./locales/strings_fr.json` contains the French version of the strings.
 You can use things like `en-US` for US english and `fr-CA` for Canadian French.
 The two letter [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) code and a subset of the [BCP-47](http://www.ietf.org/rfc/bcp/bcp47.txt) codes are supported.